 We need to consider solutions that allow teachers to do more in the time they have.
 To help them meet the needs of their students, without increasing manual processes.

-This is one of the reasons that schools across Australia are implementing Early Insights — to support teachers with an assessment tool that automates parts of the students-teacher interview process and enables real time data collection in an efficient way.
+This is one of the reasons that schools across Australia are implementing Maths Pathway — to support teachers with technology that automates processes that would otherwise be almost impossible to implement and maintain.

-The tool leverages technology to deliver diagnostics and ongoing formative assessments, providing teachers with live, actionable data that can be used to deliver the content that each student is ready to learn.
+The model leverages technology to deliver diagnostics and ongoing formative assessments, providing teachers with live, actionable data that’s used to deliver the content that each student is ready to learn.

-For teachers, that means detailed student data is readily available and can be quickly updated in dashboards to determine student gaps and competencies, group students with similar needs and see progress overtime.
-It also allows them more time working with students one-on-one.
+For teachers, that means detailed student data is readily available and can be quickly updated in dashboards to determine student learning levels, group students with similar competencies or see progress overtime.

 For students, there’s no longer a one-size-fits-all approach.
 Each student learns what they’re ready to learn regardless of their age or year level.

-While there’s no magic bullet solution to completely eliminate teacher stress, there are tools, like Early Insights, that can provide positive support.
+While there’s no magic bullet solution to completely eliminate teacher stress, there are tools, like Maths Pathway, that can provide positive support.
 And if more teachers are supported to deliver the differentiated learning they want to deliver, more students will engage and progress in maths and Australia might just see mathematical results turn around.